Kuji Sea Cliffs

 The Samurai on the Bus

-I recently travelled to Japan after a four-year break.
+I recently travelled to Japan after a four-year hiatus.
 I toured the Nagoya and Kyoto regions and although the trip was ostensibly for business, I kept my eyes open for hints of the historical culture that I have long studied and admired.
 While I took a great many photos of machinery and such, I probably snapped an equal number of gnarled pines and tiled roofs.
-My fellow travelers would get a strange look on their faces when I stopped once again to take a picture of a meticulously trimmed black pine bough jutting over a weathered, wooden gate to someone's garden.
+My fellow travelers would give me a strange look when I stopped once again to take a picture of a meticulously trimmed black pine bough jutting over a weathered, wooden gate to someone's garden.

 Although I was able to seek out the traditional side of Japan, three things from its modern face really caught my attention.
 These, not in any particular order, was the fascination of young Japanese males with looking feminine, the almost complete lack of trash cans anywhere, and the huge numbers of foreign workers I found in every factory I visited.
 This may seem like a strange and disconnected list, but the first had me scratching my head and wondering what the attraction was for these young people.
 The second, caused me great consternation because I was nursing a head cold.
 And thirdly, while it might be an economic necessity, I found it odd to find factories full of Brazilians and Bolivians.

-Japan has long been known as a country with restrictive immigration policies.
+Japan has long been known as a country with very restrictive immigration policies.
 Not a place that would be easy to find work, with the exception being foreign language teachers and club hostesses.
-Due to Japan's low birth rate since the 70's, however, and coupled with a lack of interest in manufacturing jobs among young people, Japan has been importing large numbers of workers for the last fifteen years or so.
+However, due to Japan's low birth rate since the 70's, coupled with a lack of interest in manufacturing jobs among young people, Japan has been importing large numbers of foreign workers for the last fifteen years or so.
 This would have been unthinkable in the go-go manufacturing days of the 80's.
 In the plants I visited, nearly every worker on the shop floor was either a Brazilian of Japanese ancestry or Bolivian.
-The factory workers--mostly women--appeared to be very dedicated, hard working individuals who have learned the language and culture and are keeping the Japanese economic engine going by providing the labor that can no longer be sourced locally.
+The factory workers--mostly women--appeared to be very dedicated, hardworking individuals who have learned the language and culture and are keeping the Japanese economic engine going by providing the labor that can no longer be sourced locally.

 Now we come to the Samurai on the bus.
 When my son saw the title of this post, he thought I was describing myself, but alas, I am not comparing myself to a feudal retainer from Japan's Middle Ages.
 It is in reference to the airport bus driver who took us from the JR station to the Nagoya International Airport.